Ready to begin!

 Timeline at a glance

-Please note: this is an estimate, keep a close on your email so you don't miss an important action item!
+Please note: this is an estimate, keep a close eye on your email so you don't miss an important action item!

-Make your visa appointment
+- Make your visa appointment

-Complete I-9 paperwork
+- Complete onboarding tasks and I-9 paperwork

-final preparations
+- Complete final preparations

 Monitor your email